-3.1.
-In-Year admissions occur when an application for admission is made outside the normal admissions round.
-Applications should be made on your home Local Authority's application form, or using the LA online system (if available).
-Please do not do both.
-Addresses for the return of completed hard copy forms can be found in appendix 1.
+- 3.1 In-Year admissions occur when an application for admission is made outside the 'normal admissions round'. - 3.2 For all our academies except the Queen Elizabeth Academy (Atherstone), you should apply on your home local authority's application form or using the local authority's online system (if available).
+The address to which you should return completed hard copy forms can be found in Appendix 1.